Pyrotheum1702/Web-Development-Self-Taught-Document/12-data-structure-and-algorithms/README.md

 3. Stack Data Structure
 4. Queue Data Structure
 5. Heap Data Structure
+6. Hash Table Data Structure
+7. Binary Tre Data Structure
-6. # Array Data Structure
+# Array Data Structure
-7. Lesson Content:
+1. Lesson Content:
   - Array Data Structure
   - Array in Python
-8. What i learned:
+2. What i learned:
 - An array is a collection of items stored at contiguous memory locations.
 - List and Array are similar.
 However user can not constraint the type of elements stored in a list.
 - Array can be handled in Python by a module named `array`.
 They can be useful when we have to manipulate only a specific data type values.